Dynamics of hyperbolic correspondences: Post-critical set

 If $c\neq a$ is close to a simple centre, then $P'_c$ is a Cantor set, and therefore $\mathbb{C} - P_c$ is connected.
-(Notice that the complement of the Cantor set $P_c'$ is a nested union of open and connected sets, hence connected.
-Alternatively, one can appeal to Schoenflies Theorem and reduce the proof to any particular Cantor set (for example, the Cantor ternary set, which clearly does not disconnect the plane).
-According to Schoenflies Theorem, any homeomorphism between plane Cantor sets can be extended to $\mathbb{C}$).
+(All Cantor sets are homeomorphic.
+Furthermore, a Cantor set never disconnects the plane, as a consequence of Schoenflies Theorem, which states that any homeomorphism between plane Cantor sets can be extended to a homeomorphism of $\mathbb{C}.$)